StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 22.

-Tensor Network Simulation of Non-Markovian Dynamics in Organic Polaritons (
+Tensor Network Simulation of Non-Markovian Dynamics in Organic Polaritons (PDF)

 J. del Pino, F. A. Y. N. Schröder, A. W. Chin, J. Feist, and F. J. Garcia-Vidal